 No victim, no crime

 Whatever direct harm drug abuse causes, the only real victim of that drug abuse is the abuser himself or herself.
-Any other harms are indirect.
+And any other harms are indirect.
 But they use indirect harms to justify any destruction of liberty.

-If governments have made a crime out of substances like alcohol or marijuana, then these are at least victimless “crimes.”
+If governments invent a crime out of substances like alcohol or marijuana; then these are at least victimless.

-If you’re not free to choose when it doesn’t directly harm anyone else; are you a free person?
+But if you’re not free to choose when it doesn’t directly harm another; are you a free person?

 We can defend individual, human rights against abuses of state power.
-Drug prohibition laws have one common theme — government empowerment to destroy individual rights.
+But drug prohibition laws have one common theme — government empowerment to destroy individual rights.
 Reason and rationality are lacking in these drug laws.

 The statutory definition of “Violent crime” in Minnesota Statues §609.1095, includes: